celery/celery/docs/userguide/tasks.rst

     class MyTask(Task):
         abstract = True

-This way the task won't be registered, but any task subclassing it will.
+This way the task won't be registered, but any task sub classing it will.

 So when we send a task, we don't send the function code, we just send the name of the task, so when the worker receives the message it can just look it up in